mrv1k/bracketless/media/postmortem.md

 1. The first _anything_ is the scariest.
 I questioned my coding skills a lot.

-1. It's impractical to test an idea, that's why it's crucial to get the fist version ready ASAP.
-Bracketless idea met the expectations.
+1. It's impractical to test an idea, that's why it's crucial to get the first version ready ASAP.
+Bracketless idea has met the expectations.
 It was doing what I expected (even though it was buggy). **Don't trust an idea, test the idea**.

-1. First version of the first project doesn't sound right without **mistakes**. **I made a lot of them, and that's okay**.
+1. The first version of the first project doesn't sound right without **mistakes**. **I made a lot of them, and that's okay**.
 It would be crazy expect not to make any.

 1. Starting is scary.
 Still, you have to do it.
 What is the worst case scenario that could possibly happen?
 A failure?
 Ha!
 The knowledge you obtain will easily patch that wound.
 What will happen if you don't start it?
 Nothing.